 "Aw, how sweet!"
 Ella said in a soft squeal when the roar from the crowd began to gradually subside.
 "He clearly has a thing for you."

-What she didn't see—what nobody saw—was the dark figure observing her from a corner on the upper floor railing, eyes following her every move as it ran deft fingers over the sharp blade of an ornate dagger forged a long time ago, in a different realm.
-It moved with the stealth of a shadow, discreet, unseen…
+What she didn't see—what nobody saw—was the dark figure observing her from a corner on the upper floor railing, eyes following her every move as it ran deft fingers over an ancient rod, forged a long time ago in a different realm.
+The figure moved with the stealth of a shadow, discreet, unseen…